xzel23/jdkprovidergradleplugin/README.md

 }
 ```

-Minimal example for a JavaFX build with latest LTS JDK (Kotlin DSL):
+Minimal example for a JavaFX build with the latest LTS JDK (Kotlin DSL):

 ```kotlin
 jdk {